God is in everything I see.

 Finally I noticed a distinction that should have been obvious from the beginning: the distinction made between “seeing” or “sight” and “vision.”
 The Course makes this distinction quite consistently throughout, but because my mind still tends to think of sight and vision as the same thing, I failed to notice it here.
 “Sight” refers to our normal mode of seeing, our belief that what our physical eyes show us is real, instead of the result of a desire within the mind and the projection of meaning from the mind, imposed on what is seen.
 “Vision,” on the other hand, is another kind of sense altogether, virtually unrelated to the physical eyes.

-Notice that the lesson says, “Today’s idea is the whole basis of vision” (1:5, emphasis mine).
+Notice that the lesson says, “Today’s idea is the whole basis for vision” (1:5, emphasis mine).
 “When vision has shown you the holiness that lights up the world, you will understand today’s idea perfectly” (3:6, emphasis mine).
 It is vision that reveals God in everything; mere sight does not reveal Him.
 God is in everything I see, but sight does not show Him to me; that is why nothing I see means anything.
 “You do not see them [with vision] now” (3:2).
 God is there, but sight does not see Him; sight is overlooking the very thing that gives everything the meaning it has.
 We could therefore revise the earlier statement to say: “Nothing I see means anything, the way I see it.”
 Meaning is there but I am blind to it.

 The idea that God is in everything is “the whole basis for vision” (1:5).
-It is the foundation for a “different kind of seeing” (T-13.VII.2:2).
+It is the foundation for a “different kind of seeing” (T-13.VII.1:10).
 In order to see with vision I have to be willing to deny, or disregard, my current mode of seeing, which is limited to the physical and reports back to me only what my ego wants to see.
 If I recognize that God is in everything, yet I do not see Him with my eyes, there must be a different kind of seeing, and I will be led to desire it.
 I will ask for vision.

 The lesson speaks of the “little range” (3:5) of our kind of seeing.
 Imagine, as an analogy, that God is only visible in the infrared part of the spectrum (of course He is not visible in any physical manner at all).
 Our eyes simply do not see infrared radiation, so even if it is present we see nothing.
 The range of physical sight is very narrow; there are all kinds of “light” we cannot see: infrared, ultraviolet, heat, radiation, radio waves, microwaves, and so on.
 God is in everything, but He is outside the range of our physical sight; we need a different kind of vision.